& TRIMESTER DATES

 Note that despite the similarity in name, VET FEE HELP is a distinctly separate government service to FEE HELP and Collarts has not been affected by the 2016 government changes to VET FEE HELP.

-If you elect to pay your fees upfront or are ineligible for FEE-HELP, fee-paying students (up front payment) can pay by EFTPOS, direct deposit or credit card.
+If you are ineligible for FEE-HELP or you elect to pay your fees upfront, fee-paying students can pay by EFTPOS, direct deposit or credit card.
 All major cards are accepted.

 2017 fee prices